cypress-io/cypress-documentation/content/api/plugins/browser-launch-api.md

 `viewportWidth` and `viewportHeight` set in the [Cypress configuration](/guides/references/configuration).
-The `viewportWidth` and `viewportHeight` only affect the size of the application under test displayed inside the Test Runner.
+The `viewportWidth` and `viewportHeight` only affect the size of the application under test displayed inside the Cypress App.
 Read the blog post [Generate High-Resolution Videos and Screenshots](https://www.cypress.io/blog/2021/03/01/generate-high-resolution-videos-and-screenshots/) for details.